sweng500-g5-spring2018/ScienceOlympiad-Server/README.md

 2. Clone the project from git
    - In Intellij - Click VCS -> Checkout from version control -> Github
    - Enter the proper github repo and your project name
 3. If your project name does not match the .iml file extratced from github, it will still run
 4. The mavenbuild should have been cloned and ready to run.
-If not, set up a custom run configuration with the following maven command line arugments.
+If not, set up a custom run configuration with the following maven command line arugments. <br />
-    ```
-    clean -Dmaven.clean.failOnError=false install package
+    ```clean -Dmaven.clean.failOnError=false install package```
-    ```

 5. The generated .war file will be built and placed in ```<project_name>/target/<war file>```
 6. Download a version of tomcat to use, preferably > Tomcat 8
 7. Navigate to <tomcat_directory>/bin/ and double click on startup.bat -- This will run your tomcat server under localhost:8080